victorcai2020/Megatux/README.md

-# Megatux_part_1
+# Megatux
-The first part of the Megatux Game
+The first part of the Megatux Game will be released soon.